-You Hear Things Like A Person Reading A Book Or New Patients Screaming
+You Hear Things, Like Someone Reading A Book Or Patients Screaming

 Once I realized that I was still alive, I thought I had been injured fighting in a war and worried that my wife might not know I was still alive.
 Trying to communicate with the nurses while intubated and drugged was very difficult.
 What I learned later from my wife is that she was there the whole time and while I was fighting against the doctors and nurses I would immediately calm down and cooperate when she held my hand and sang to me.

-You Could Live A Life In An Alternate Reality For Several Years
+You Could Live A Life In An Alternate Reality For 10 Years

 My dad was in a coma for about two months a couple years ago.
 Recently, we were talking about the whole thing, and he told me that he had dreamed/hallucinated that he lived for 10 years, and did all sorts of things during that time.
 He said it was very vivid, and he walked across the country a couple times during it.